A Retrospective Approximation Approach for Smooth Stochastic Optimization: RA DESCRIPTION

-The RA algorithm framework, presented in Algorithm \ref{alg:ra} is an iterative framework that is organized into outer and inner iterations.
-Assuming the existence of a filtered probability space $(\Omega, \mathcal{F}, \{ \mathcal{F}_k \}_{k \geq 1}, P)$, during the $k$-th outer iteration, RA uses a specified deterministic solver to solve the sample-path problem $(S_{M_k}), M_k \in \mathcal{F}_{k-1}$ to within accuracy $\epsilon_k \in \mathcal{F}_{k-1}$.
-The solution $X_k$ obtained at the end of the $k$-th outer iteration is appropriately averaged with past solutions, and the resulting average $\bar{X}_{k}$ is used as a ``warm start" (or ``initial guess") when solving the $(k+1)$-th sample-path problem $(S_{M_{k+1}})$.
+As seen in the algorithm listing, Algorithm~RA is an iterative framework that is organized into outer and inner iterations.
+During the $k$-th (outer) iteration, Method~$\mathfrak{M}$ uses the $(k-1)$-th outer iterate as the initial guess to execute $N_k$ steps and solve the sample-path problem~\eqref{samplepathproblem} to within adapted tolerance $\epsilon_k \in \mathcal{F}_{k-1}$.
+Let $\{X_k, k \geq 1\}$ denote the (outer) iterates, and $X_{k-1,t}, t = 0,1,2,\ldots,N_k$ the inner iterates generated by Method~$\mathfrak{M}$ during iteration $k$.
+Since Method~$\mathfrak{M}$ uses $X_{k-1}$ as the initial guess during the $k$-th iteration and terminates after $N_k$ steps when the norm of the sample-path gradient drops below $\epsilon_k$, we see that the following hold:

+We now briefly discuss four aspects of RA that are of vital theoretical and practical importance.